-New flooring can make a HUGE difference in how an RV looks and functions.
-Here's how I installed vinyl plank in our camper with a pull out!
+New flooring can make a HUGE difference in how a camper looks and functions.
+If you want to install vinyl plank flooring in an RV with a pull out, here's how I did it!

 Here's what I've done in the camper so far: